Updated August 2020

-Yellow – Get ready to go: There are no, or few contrarians, but still not enough information or recognition to confidently accelerate.
+Yellow – Get ready to go: There are no, or few contrarians (Cons) but still not enough information or recognition to confidently accelerate.
 Their strategies may be complex or out of the ordinary, and you may need special skills or resources to succeed with them.

 Green – Good to Go: From all the information and experiences of ours and others, following them and their systems should lead to successful investing for most investors.

-Our rating system is by no means complete or foolproof.
-But we hope it and the other resources we give you throughout BiG and the Challenge, help you save time and money and to quickly compare advice and information.
+BiG’s rating system isn’t complete, nor foolproof.
+I hope it and BiG’s resources help you save time and money and to quickly compare advice and information.

-Tomorrow we help you choose the investment advisers that best suit you.
+Tomorrow you’ll learn how to choose the investment advisers best for you.

 Love to get your feedback – email or leave a comment.